ArfiNouva/ArfiNouva/README.md

 ## Hi there 👋
-My name Is Mochamad Arfi Nouvama (Which is why my Github name Is ArfiNouva), I'm new to github. :D 🔭 I’m currently working on PT.
-Fattah Tekno Digital as QA Engineer, Pentester (Soon) and also an Frontend Engineer (In Progress)
+My name Is Mochamad Arfi Nouvama (Which is why my Github name Is ArfiNouva), I'm new to github. :D <br>
+🔭 I’m currently working on PT.
+Fattah Tekno Digital as QA Engineer, Pentester (Soon) and also an Frontend Engineer (In Progress) <br>
-🌱 I’m currently learning in PHP and Kotlin!
+🌱 I’m currently learning in PHP and Kotlin! <br>
- ♂️  Pronouns: Arfi, Nouva, Fi, Him/He
+ ♂️  Pronouns: Arfi, Nouva, Fi, Him/He <br>
 ⚡ Fun fact: I like playing FPS, RPG and Moba Games, but not that much hehe 😜, Sometimes I like to improve my coding skills with learning My Main Language Deeper or Learn a new Language!
-Oh, And Also I would love to be a Real Programmer Soon! but i have to work hard by reaching new title first that started as a Fullstack Developer. 🤩
+Oh, And Also I would love to be a Real Programmer Soon! but i have to work hard by reaching new title first that started as a Fullstack Developer. 🤩 <br>
 It is Nice To Know You Guys! ⭐

 ---